gus-santos/thumb-nav/README.md

 ## To do

-- Make it actually look pretty.
-- Add JS to move it to the left for lefties.
-- Add JS to move it up and down (and keep it there).
+- Add JS to move it around (and keep it there).